hiro-o918/onegpy/README.rst

 It was developed with a focus on easy setting or customizing of GP algorithm.

-Supports both classical tree-based GPs and MLPS-GP, as well as combinations of genetic operators which are adopted in these algorithms.
+Supports both classical tree-based GPs and `Genetic programming with multi-layered population structure (MLPS-GP) <https://dl.acm.org/citation.cfm?id=3067695.3076048>`_, as well as combinations of genetic operators which are adopted in these algorithms.

 OnegPy is compatible with: Python 3.6-.